 It can be a challenge to strike the perfect balance between being annoying, informative, and friendly, but consistency and relevance are essential to being top of mind in the eyes of your prior clients.
 Need some ideas on how to keep in contact with these clients?
 Here are some suggestions:

 Be active in your community.
 The more active you are in your community, the more likely you are to interact with people—including your prior clients.
 Joining church groups, school boards, and other similar groups can help grow these relationships and build trust, which will make it easier to start conversations.
-Most people want a friend more than a realtor, so interacting on a personal level gives you an identity beyond just being a salesperson.
+Most people want a friend more than a real estate agent, so interacting on a personal level gives you an identity beyond just being a salesperson.
 As you gather birthdays, anniversaries, names of kids and pets, and interests, record the information in an organized fashion, such as in a CRM program, for easy reference.

 Group your contacts.
 For the purpose of target marketing, consider common characteristics and interests among your prior clients and group them into similar categories.
 A few examples of how to group your contacts could include neighborhoods, pet lovers, foodies, gym goers, or parents.
 However, there isn't a right or wrong way to do this.
 If you are friends with these contacts on Facebook, you can also group them into Friend Lists to keep up with just that group of people.
 By doing so, you can learn about each group’s interests, interact with their posts, and gather conversation opportunities, which can help you grow relationships and fine tune your marketing efforts.